franzinc/nfs/README.md

   handle 64-bit file-ids; when turned on, file-ids will be truncated to 32-bits.

+* Fix: if the "nsm-state" file becomes corrupted, then handle this more gracefully by reseting its contents.

 * Fix: readdir*() calls no longer takes a really long time on large directories.